2017 Medicare Increase

 In 2017 the Medicare Part B premium has increased to $134 for new beneficiaries.
 However, not everyone will pay this new amount of $134.
 I explain why you might not be subject to the increase later in this article, but for right now, just understand that some people will pay more, and some people will pay less.

 When will you pay more than the standard Part B premium?

-There are many reasons why you might pay more, but lets start with IRMAA.
+There are many reasons why you might pay more, but let’s start with IRMAA.
 IRMAA subjects you to pay a higher premium.
 IRMAA is not your ex-girlfriend, but it is something that you probably won’t want to have to see again.
 It’s a penalty for making too much money.
-IRMAA is an acronym which stands for Income Related Monthly Adjustment Amount.
+IRMAA is an acronym that stands for Income Related Monthly Adjustment Amount.

 How is IRMAA determined:

 Medicare looks back two years to determine what your monthly premium will be for Part B. So for the 2017 year, Medicare will look back to 2015.
 If you made less than $85,000 in 2015, and you are new to Medicare, your monthly premium will be $134.
 Let’s look at what it will be if you made more than $85,000 as a single filer (or $170,000 joint).

 $85,001 to $107,000 (single) or $170,001 to $214,000 (joint): $187.50 monthly premium.

 $107,001 to $160,000 (single) or $214,001 to $320,000 (joint): $267.90 monthly premium.